Gary W. Cole, MD, FAAD

 Freckles are flat, tanned circular spots that typically are the size of the head of a common nail.
 The spots are multiple and may develop on sun-exposed skin after repeated exposure to sunlight.
 These are particularly common in people of fair complexion on upper-body skin areas like the cheeks, nose, arms, and upper shoulders.
 They may appear on people as young as 1 or 2 years of age.

-Most freckles on a person's skin are usually uniform in color.
+Most freckles are uniform in color.
 On different people, freckles may vary somewhat in

 Find out what women really need.